mahtab2003/Xera/Setup-Guide.md

 1. Enter your SMTP credentials to enable email sending.
 2. Set `Hostname` to the hostname provided by your SMTP provider.
 3. Enter your `Username` and `Password` for SMTP.
-4. Set `From Email` to the email address used for sending mails (must be authenticated by the SMTP provider).
+4. Set `From Email` to the email address used for sending emails (must be authenticated by the SMTP provider).
 5. Enter the `From Name` to display as the sender in emails from Xera.
 6. Set `SMTP Port` as provided by your SMTP provider.
 7. Configure `SMTP Encryption`:
    - `25/2525` = None
    - `465` = SSL
    - `587` = TLS
-8. Set `SMTP Status` to `Active` to enable mailing or `Inactive` to disable.
+8. Set `SMTP Status` to `Active` to enable mailing or `Inactive` to disable it.

 ## Bot Protection:
 To protect your site from automated abuse, Xera supports several bot protection services.
 Here’s how to set them up:

-1. **Google reCAPTCHA:** Go to the Google reCAPTCHA website, sign up, and get the necessary site key and secret key.
+1. **Google reCAPTCHA:** Go to the Google reCAPTCHA website, sign up, and get the necessary site and secret keys.
 Enter these credentials in Xera.
 2. **Human Captcha:** If you have a preferred human captcha service, obtain the credentials from the service provider and enter them in Xera.
 3. **CryptoLoot:** Visit the CryptoLoot website, register, and get the required API key.
 Enter this key in Xera.
 4. **Cloudflare Turnstile:** Sign up on the Cloudflare website, get the required credentials, and enter them in Xera.